Research

 Invited talk at the Syntax and Semantics Babble at UC San Diego.
 2023

-Talk at MIT's Logical Form Reading Group (LFRG).
+Talk at the Logical Form Reading Group (LFRG) at MIT.
 2023

-Proceedings of the 30th AFLA, Lund University, Sweden.
+Proceedings of the 30th meeting of the Austronesian Formal Linguistics Association (AFLA 30), Lund University, Sweden.
 2024+

 Anaphora & Co-speech gestures